garden-io/garden/docs/basics/ephemeral-clusters.md

 ## Usage quota and managing clusters

-Each user is granted a maximum of **20 hours per month** of ephemeral cluster usage where each cluster has a maximum lifetime of **4 hours**.
+Each user is granted a maximum of **20 hours per month** of managed cluster usage where each cluster has a maximum lifetime of **4 hours**.
 After this period, the cluster is automatically destroyed.

-If you need to destroy the cluster before its maximum lifetime of 4 hours expires, you can do so by visiting [Garden Cloud](https://app.garden.io) and selecting the option to destroy the ephemeral cluster from there.
+If you need to destroy the cluster before its maximum lifetime of 4 hours expires, you can do so by visiting [Garden Cloud](https://app.garden.io) and selecting the option to destroy the cluster from there.
 This allows you to release resources and terminate the cluster when it's no longer needed.